Meet a few of the Maryland Conservation Corps’ Current Members and Alumni

 What I enjoy most about MCC:

-What I enjoy most about MCC is difficult to narrow down, as there are many things that I enjoy.
-Most of all, I enjoy the people in the program, and being able to spend my time outside rather than inside at a desk in a cubicle.
+It is difficult to narrow down, as there are many things that I enjoy.
+Most of all, I enjoy the people in the program, the many learning opportunities, and the sense of community within MCC, MPS, and DNR.